 Jesus cares about that anger.
 He cares when our enemies attack us, our leaders fail us, or our economy worries us.
 He offers us security, integrity, and compassion no candidate can match.
 And he sends us into our broken culture to give others what he gives us.

-, the beginning of Lent
+Today is Ash Wednesday, the beginning of Lent

 .
 Millions of Christians will wear crosses traced on their foreheads, reminders of Jesus' sacrificial love for us.
 But long after the ash crosses fade, the truth of the cross remains.
 Jesus would do it all again, just for you.